Alice, Sweet Alice: Theatrical

 Allied Artists subsequently purchased the film for North American distribution, but mandated that it be re-titled as they felt Communion would lead the public to incorrectly perceive it to be a Christian film.
 Executive Jerry Grunberg commented that, while the film was well received by test audiences, "almost no one" liked the original title, a claim that was contested by producer Rosenberg.
 In August 1977, Allied Artists briefly issued the film under the title The Mask Murders, with screenings in Pensacola, Florida, and La Crosse, Wisconsin.
 The studio revised the title once again to Alice, Sweet Alice, releasing it under this name in 76 theaters in the United States on November 18, 1977.
 (Note: Newspaper sources show a release in cities such as Philadelphia and Orlando occurring on November 18, 1977.)
-While Sole expressed dislike for it, this is the title under which the film became most widely known.
+While Sole expressed dislike for the title, it is the one under which the film became most widely known.
 The phrase appears in a quote in Volume 16 of the Publications of the Catholic Truth Society, published in 1898, which reads: "Then there is Alice—sweet Alice—your eldest born, who leans over the back of your chair and sweeps your face with her brown curls."

 Following the rising fame of Brooke Shields after her performance in Pretty Baby (1978), the film was sub-licensed and reissued for a third time in 1981 under the title Holy Terror through producer Max Rosenberg's distributor Dynamite Entertainment.
 Promotional materials for this release emphasized Shields's appearance in the film, making it appear as though she was a starring cast member.
 Shields and her advisers threatened legal action against Dynamite Entertainment, and in May 1981 came to an agreement that Dynamite revise their marketing campaign to minimize her contribution to the film.